divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Locations/Lakehouse.md

 Built next and over to a small lake, with wooden struts and stone pillars holding the twined building stable.

+This place is so familiar, yet feels wrong in its entirety; as if wood, rock and loam fused and grew together anew.
+Yet it is missing pieces: bricks gone, entire rocks missing, logs growing into trees where lumber would be.
 ***
 Across the sea, from over the pier reaching into the water, I spot a tall figure in a boat, seemingly adrift.
 They are one to carry a weighty bag, through which i spot movement.
 At the blink of my eyes the boat is set asunder, an i fear the well-being of this man and his ominous cargo.
 I long to reach to him, lest I cannot, for he is leagues away.